The EPA 15-lb Threshold: What Changed on January 1, 2026

-On January 1, 2026, the EPA's refrigerant leak rate tracking threshold drops from 50 lbs to 15 lbs of full charge capacity.
-This single change brings an estimated 700,000+ additional HVAC/R systems under mandatory compliance — systems that many contractors have never had to formally track.
-If you service or own equipment with 15 lbs or more of any regulated refrigerant, you are now subject to EPA Section 608 leak rate calculations, repair deadlines, and chronic leaker reporting.
+On January 1, 2026, the EPA's refrigerant leak rate tracking threshold dropped from 50 lbs to 15 lbs of full charge capacity.
+This single change brought an estimated 700,000+ additional HVAC/R systems under mandatory compliance — systems that many contractors have never had to formally track.
+If you service or own covered equipment with 15 lbs or more of a regulated refrigerant — refrigeration equipment, commercial comfort cooling, industrial process systems — you are now subject to EPA leak rate calculations, repair deadlines, and chronic leaker reporting.
+One important carve-out: appliances in the residential and light commercial air conditioning and heat pump subsector are exempt from these Subpart C requirements even at 15 lbs or more (40 CFR 84.106(a)(3)(ii)).

 Key Takeaways

-Under the current rule (pre-2026), only systems containing 50 lbs or more of refrigerant are subject to EPA leak rate tracking requirements under 40 CFR Part 82, Subpart F. This meant most residential AC systems, small commercial units, and many light commercial rooftop units were exempt.
-Starting January 1, 2026, the threshold drops to 15 lbs.
-Any system — residential, commercial, or industrial — with a full charge of 15 lbs or more must now comply with leak rate tracking, mandatory repair timelines, and chronic leaker reporting.
+Under the old rule (pre-2026), only systems containing 50 lbs or more of refrigerant were subject to EPA leak rate tracking requirements under 40 CFR Part 82, Subpart F. On January 1, 2026, the AIM Act rule (40 CFR Part 84, Subpart C) dropped the threshold to 15 lbs.
+Covered systems with a full charge of 15 lbs or more must now comply with leak rate tracking, mandatory repair timelines, and chronic leaker reporting.
+Two exemptions are written into the rule (84.106(a)(3)): appliances containing only ozone-depleting refrigerants (those stay under the old Part 82 rules), and appliances in the residential and light commercial air conditioning and heat pump subsector — a typical home split system or heat pump is NOT federally required to be tracked under Subpart C, even at 15 lbs or more.

 Important

-This is not a gradual rollout.
-On January 1, 2026, every system with ≥15 lbs of refrigerant is immediately subject to the full set of compliance requirements.
+This was not a gradual rollout.
+Since January 1, 2026, every system with ≥15 lbs of refrigerant is subject to the full set of compliance requirements.
 There is no grace period.

 Which systems are newly affected?